Cenobamate: A New Treatment Option for Partial-Onset (Focal) Seizures

 Approximately 30% of epilepsy patients have epilepsy that is considered refractory, or resistant to current treatment options.
 Therefore, it is critical that new and improved anti-epileptic drugs be developed.
 Cenobamate (XCOPRI®) is an FDA-approved drug made available to patients in 2020 and is approved for the treatment of partial-onset (also referred to as “focal”) seizures.
-In this webinar, you will learn what is known about how cenobamate reduces seizure activity, and why it is a safe and effective treatment of partial seizures.
-You will also learn about the potential side effects that patients and caregivers should be aware of when considering this treatment option.
+Learn what is known about how cenobamate reduces seizure activity, and why it is a safe and effective treatment of partial seizures.
+Also discussed are the potential side effects that patients and caregivers should be aware of when considering this treatment option.

 About the Speaker